-Pennsylvania is an area of current interest to our energy clients.
-Production, gathering, and transfer are all activities that impact large, often contiguous, tracts of land.
-A typical project can be permitted several ways, but nearly all of them will require some amount of replacement mitigation for impacts to streams, creeks, and wetlands.
+Pennsylvania is an area of ongoing interest to our energy and infrastructure clients.
+Production, gathering, transport and processing are all activities that may impact large, often contiguous, tracts of land.
+A typical project can be permitted several ways, but nearly all projects require some amount of replacement offsets for unavoidable impacts to streams, creeks, wetlands and habitats.

-In an effort to clarify those options, RES has put together some Frequently Asked Questions to cover the basics.
-Of course your particular situation will be unique, so please contact RES’ Michael Comstock who would be happy to talk to you about individual crossings and compensatory mitigation in all of its forms.
+RES has put together some Frequently Asked Questions to cover the basics of these solutions.
+Since your particular situation will be unique, please contact RES’ Casey Bartkus, who would be happy to talk to you about individual watercrossings and appropriate compensatory mitigation in all forms.

-When do I know if my project schedule will require mitigation?
+How do I know if my project will require mitigation?

-Mitigation requirements fall into two categories: acreage replacement ratios and functional models.
+Offset requirements fall into two categories: acreage replacement ratios and functional model approach.
 An acreage replacement ratio is a method whereby the acreage of impact is replaced on an equal or greater basis.
-A functional model attempts to identify and quantify the exact aquatic function lost through the development and replace it with something functionally equivalent.
-Since no two acreages are the same, this is the preferred method of many agencies.
-In Pennsylvania a new functional model is being tested by the Pennsylvania Department of Environmental Protection (PADEP) for use with both wetland and stream replacements.
-RES has collaborated with the authors of the new methodology and can provide insight about how this might affect your projects.
+A functional model approach attempts to identify and quantify the exact aquatic function lost through the development and replace it with something functionally equivalent.
+Acreage replacement ratios are common practice and in use today.
+In Pennsylvania, a new functional model is being tested by the Pennsylvania Department of Environmental Protection (PADEP) for use with both wetland and stream replacements.
+RES has collaborated with the authors of the new methodology and can provide insight about how this regulatory change might affect your projects.

-How much time do I need to obtain mitigation to meet the requirements?
+How much time do I need to obtain required offsets for my permit?

-The rule of thumb when designing custom mitigation is that you should start the process with a mitigation provider between 180 and 365 days in advance of your current expected time of need.
+The rule of thumb when preparing for a permit application is to start the process with a mitigation solution provider between 180 and 365 days in advance of your current expected time of need.
 As approved third-party mitigation resources become available, you can expect these times to shrink considerably.